clrtrm/logbook/README.md

 # logbook

+#### 2023-06-28
+- `JavaScript > A bit of computer science > Recursive methods` ([link](https://www.theodinproject.com/lessons/javascript-recursive-methods))
+  - watched [Recursion](https://www.youtube.com/watch?v=mz6tAJMVmfM) from the CS50 course
+    - fibonacci, collatz
+  - read the [Implementation issues](https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm#Implementation_issues) section from the Divide-and-conquer Wikipedia article
+  - solved 4 out of 9 recursion problems on [CodinGame](https://www.codingame.com/playgrounds/5422/js-interview-prep-recursion)

+- `JavaScript > A bit of computer science > Time complexity` ([link](https://www.theodinproject.com/lessons/javascript-time-complexity))
+  - code efficiency is measured in *time complexity* and *space complexity*
+  - **time complexity:**
+    - an algorithm takes a certain number of steps to complete
+    - this number may change when the data passed to the algorithm (i.e. its parameters) changes
+    - we want to measure this change: how our algorithm scales
+    - asymptotic notations describe the running time of an algorithm
+    - the most common are: big O notation, Omega notation and Theta notation

 #### 2023-06-27
 - `JavaScript > A bit of computer science > A very brief intro to CS` ([link](https://www.theodinproject.com/lessons/javascript-a-very-brief-intro-to-cs))
   - watched [Introduction to Algorithms](https://ed.ted.com/lessons/your-brain-can-solve-algorithms-david-j-malan) by David J. Malan